Thinkwise/docs/docs/deployment/installation.md

 ![](assets/deployment/TSF_dotNET_2019-04-25_08-38-10.png)

-To update the license, log on to the Thinkwise Community Portal (through the Web interface) and navigate to *Software > Thinkwise Products*.
+To update the license, log on to the Thinkwise Community Portal (through the [Web interface](https://office.thinkwisesoftware.com/tcp)) and navigate to *Software > Thinkwise Products*.
-Click on the *Download licenses* task to download a license XML file.
+Click on the *Download licenses* task to download a Thinkwise license file.

-In IAM, use the *Import license* task in the *Settings* menu to import the downloaded license file in the IAM.
+In the IAM, use the *Import license* task in the *Settings* menu to import the downloaded license file in the IAM.
 After restarting the IAM, the license is activated.

 ![](assets/deployment/TSF_dotNET_2019-04-25_08-39-33.png)